arosenberg01/Uber-Worker/README.md

 If no file input is given, defaults to 'data/output.js'

-Results of Uber route tasks (or an error message with the relevant timestamp) are appended to an output file
+Uber route tasks are dequeued from the 'uber' work queue, then have their results(or an error message with the corresponding uuid) appended to an output file.

 Ex:
 ```javascript